codefresh-io/docs.codefresh.io/_docs/dashboards/gitops-products.md

 JSON syntax and validations are available

-Here is a short summary of JSON syntax and rules.
+Here's a short summary of JSON syntax and rules.
 * **`$.`**
   JSON path expressions begin with the `$` symbol, which represents the root of the YAML document.